 In the course of my modest but life-long juggling with all kinds of theories, doctrines, concepts and other mental challenges, I remember replacing some of them with a nonchalant ease, never allowing any to gain a weight of a belief.

 No matter how convincing a system of ideas might have sounded in my eager ears, or even how much enthusiasm I invested into an intellectual delicacy, I could drop it in a heartbeat---as soon as something more convincing showed up.

 Some call it an "open mind", and I have no better word for it.
-It may be a part of my somewhat gypsy mentality of someone who went through two emigrations, some thousand books on human nature, a dozen different techniques of self-betterment, and about two dozen of places that he called his "home".
+It may be a part of my somewhat gypsy mentality of someone who went through two emigrations, some thousand books on human nature, a dozen different techniques of self-betterment, and almost two dozen of places that he called his "home".